Teen Resource – Respect Diversity Foundation

 This quote from Verna Myers, a Diversity and Inclusion Expert explains the relationship between these two ideas.

-While we are able to see and understand that there are differences between us and others, do we make a point to include those who are different from us?
+While we can see and understand that there are differences between us and others, do we make a point to include those who are different from us?
 Or,

 Do we shun them?